JustMekAndSomething/JustMekAndSomeThing/README.md

 Student, Beginner In Coding, 2008
 ---------------------------

-I've been learned code 1 year ago, But I didn't study for long.
+I've been learned code on 2022, But I didn't study for long.
 I started with HTML and then I quit.. , But I'm back right now and started learning about C

 * 🌍  I'm based in Khon Kaen, Thailand